ksoderbl/xpilot/README.txt

-Installation instructions are in the INSTALL file.
+Installation instructions are in the INSTALL.txt file.

 NT and Win95 users should examine the contrib/NT subdirectory and read the README.txt which is in there.